Arttu Viljakainen

 Agile - Still Relevant in 2024

-Agile is fundamentally a mindset.
-Different frameworks and models are designed to implement its principles, but they are not synonymous to “agile”.
+Different frameworks and models can be designed to implement agile principles and values, but they are not synonymous to “agile”.

 Face the friction, early